Saran33/FiScrape/README.md

 $ sudo docker run -it -p 8050:8050 --rm scrapinghub/splash
 ```
 (Splash is now available at 0.0.0.0 at port 8050 (http))
-##### OS X:
+##### OS X / Windows Shell:
 ```zsh
 $ docker run -it -p 8050:8050 --rm scrapinghub/splash
 ```
 (Splash is available at 0.0.0.0 address at port 8050 (http))
 - Alternatively, use the Docker desktop app.
 Splash is found under the 'images' tab.
 Hover over it, click 'run'.
 In additional settings, name the container 'splash', and select a port such as 8050.
-Click 'run.'
+Click 'run' and switch on the container before running scrapy.
+Switch it off after.
 - In a broweser, enter `localhost:8050` (or whatever port you choose), and you should see Splash is working.

 - The other dependencies will be automatically installed and you can run FiScrape as normal.